 Vows & Kisses California Ministers are very excited to be able to continue efforts in support of gay marriages.
-Rev Susan Tracy has been busy officiating gay weddings at the State Capital Rose Garden, I just officiated my first legal marriage of two beautiful women at the Palm Event Center, Pleasanton.
-And, Rev Ron King officiated the first gay wedding at Indian Wells, in Palm Springs area.
+Reverend Susan Tracy has been busy officiating gay weddings at the State Capital Rose Garden, I just officiated my first legal marriage of two beautiful women at the Palm Event Center, Pleasanton.
+And, Reverend Ron King officiated the first gay wedding at Indian Wells, in Palm Springs area.

 “Last evening, I had the pleasure of officiating at the first same-sex wedding held at the IW Club in Indian Wells, CA. The men were from St. Lewis.
 MO and their guests included people from St. Lewis and the Palm Springs area.
 One of the grooms is a well-known florist and he created the most amazing and beautiful floral arrangements for the wedding area and the banquet table.
 The dinner was the best I think I ever had, anywhere.

 One of the guests took to the microphone before the dinner began and talked about his relationship with the men and then noted that the wedding ceremony was the most beautiful and meaningful wedding ceremony that he had ever experienced and the 30 guests started to applaud in affirmation.
 I was a bit overwhelmed (and loved every clap!)”

 Vows and Kisses will be at the Sonoma Wedding Show

 170 Railroad Street, Santa Rosa, CA 95401September 8, 2013 11 a.m. – 4 p.m.

 Go to the website to register for free admission